Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Obtaining an MPC-Oriented Formulation

 \subsection{Nominal Area-based Prediction Models}

-In order to formulate tractable prediction models for our architecture's second layer, we need to account for the state variables of the implementations from \eqref{eq:area_NRF}.
-Thus, aside from the $x$ and $u$ subscripts appearing in \eqref{eq:net_part}-\eqref{eq:sel_mat}, we introduce the additional subscript $w$ to refer to the state vector of each area's NRF subcontroller, and we extend the index collection defined originally in \eqref{eq:trip} to $\mathcal{A}_i:=(\mathcal{A}_{xi},\mathcal{A}_{ui},\mathcal{A}_{wi}),\,\forall\,i\in\{1:N\}$.
-We begin our reformulation of the first layer's closed-loop dynamics by pointing out the fact that, since the TFM $\mathbf{F}_{\mathbf{Q}}(z)$ from \eqref{eq:cl_dyn} is strictly proper, it is always possible to obtain state-space realisations of type for all $i\in\{1:N\}$.
-By defining now $Z_i:=\mathrm{diag}(S_{xi},S_{ui})$ along with ${Z}_{ci}:=\mathrm{diag}(S_{xi},S_{wi})$, we employ the realisations from \eqref{eq:disc_real} to describe the MPC-oriented area model of the $i^\text{th}$ area, which can be expressed as \phantom{}
+To formulate tractable prediction models for our architecture's second layer, we need to account for the state variables of the implementations given in \eqref{eq:area_NRF}.
+Therefore, aside from the $x$ and $u$ subscripts appearing in \eqref{eq:net_part}-\eqref{eq:sel_mat}, we introduce the additional subscript $w$ to refer to the state vector of each area's NRF subcontroller, and we extend the index collection defined initially in \eqref{eq:trip} to We begin our reformulation of the first layer's closed-loop dynamics by pointing out the fact that, since the TFM $\mathbf{F}_{\mathbf{Q}}(z)$ from \eqref{eq:cl_dyn} is strictly proper, it is always possible to obtain state-space realisations of type for all $i\in\{1:N\}$.
+By defining now $Z_i:=\mathrm{diag}(S_{xi},S_{ui})$ along with ${Z}_{ci}:=\mathrm{diag}(S_{xi},S_{wi})$, we employ the realisations from \eqref{eq:disc_real} to describe the MPC-oriented area model of the $i^\text{th}$ area, which can be expressed as where we have that: \begin{enumerate} \item[a)] $\xi_i[k]$ is the state vector of the realisation obtained in \eqref{eq:disc_real} and which \emph{always} has zero initial conditions at initial time $k_0$ (recall the identity from \eqref{eq:forced_resp});